srinathvrao/srinathvrao/README.md

 ### Hi!

-I'm Srinath, a New Grad Systems Software Engineer working at ServiceNow, in Kirkland, WA, since July '23.
+I'm Srinath, a Senior Systems Software Engineer working at ServiceNow, in Kirkland, WA, since July '23.

 I also work on [instantgames.org](https://github.com/srinathvrao/instant-chess).

-I'm currently looking for Early Career Software Engineering roles.
+I'm currently looking for Early career / Mid-level Software Engineering ReactJS / backend infrastructure roles.
 You can contact me at [srinathv1001@gmail.com](mailto:srinathv1001@gmail.com) if you think I'd be a good fit for your company/team.

 #### My Experience

+- Senior Systems Software Engineer at ServiceNow, March 2025 - Current, where I design and build pipelines for infrastructure validation and deployments.
-- Systems Software Engineer at ServiceNow, July 2023 - Current.
+- Systems Software Engineer at ServiceNow, July 2023 - Feb 2025, where I contributed to CI/CD pipelines for infrastructure validation.
 - Software Engineering Intern at ServiceNow, where I worked on Operating Systems and Text Processing.
 - Machine Learning Intern at AstraZeneca, where I worked on projects in Cheminformatics and Bioinformatics.
 - Computer Vision Research Intern at IIITDM Kancheepuram, where I co-wrote 2 papers on Face Detection and Recognition in low-illumination environments.